 Though not genuine sports cars, the two latest generations of the M6 can challenge the world's best on just about any road, thanks to their muscle-bound engines, powerful brakes and athletic suspensions.
 At the same time, they offer all the comfort and luxury one would expect from BMW's premier coupe and convertible.
 Their inspiration comes from the original M6 coupe of the late '80s; now a bona fide collector's car, it helped prepare the stage for BMW's modern M performance line.

-Most Recent BMW M6
+Current BMW M6

-The most recent BMW M6 was produced from 2006-'10.
+The previous, second-generation BMW M6 was produced from 2006-'10.
 The coupe was available throughout that run, while the convertible arrived for '07.
-Both versions employed a 5.0-liter V10 engine that produced 500 hp and 383 pound-feet of torque.
-A seven-speed sequential manual gearbox (SMG) was standard, while a traditional six-speed manual was available in all but 2006 models.
-Compared to its contemporary M5 sedan, the M6 offered greater performance due to a slightly lighter curb weight and a lower center of gravity.
+Both versions employed a 5.0-liter V10 engine that produced 500 hp and 383 lb-ft of torque.
+A seven-speed sequential manual gearbox (SMG) was standard, while a traditional six-speed manual was available for all but the 2006 model year.
+Owners could choose from three different electronic drive programs, with the demonic "M" button unlocking the car's full potential.

-Edmunds editors found the performance of the BMW M6 to be simply intoxicating.
-The sounds emanating from the V10 power plant were like nothing else available to consumers.
+Edmunds editors found the performance of this BMW M6 to be simply intoxicating.
+The sounds emanating from the V10 power plant were like nothing else available to consumers, unless you count the contemporaneous M5 -- and the M6 actually provided superior performance due to its slightly reduced curb weight and lower center of gravity.
 The M6 convertible only added to the aural pleasure.
-With the sun and sky overhead, the song of an F1-inspired V10 in your ear and 500 hp underfoot, life just doesn't get much better for an automotive enthusiast.
+Repair bills for this generation are not for the faint of heart, but with the song of an F1-inspired V10 in your ear and 500 horses underfoot, life still doesn't get much better for an automotive enthusiast.

-Read the most recent 2014 BMW M6 review.
+Read the most recent 2015 BMW M6 review.